athomasliz/Notesaurus/docs/java/core.md

         stringBuilder.append(i);
     System.out.println(stringBuilder.toString());
     ```
 1. `substring()` returns a String instead of StringBuilder.
-No modification is ever made.
+No modification is ever made to the original StringBuilder.
     ```java
     // substring
     StringBuilder stringBuilder = new StringBuilder("Hello World");